Chili crisp stir fry noodles with bok choy and green onions in a ceramic bowl, jar of Fly by Jing chili crisp alongside

 How to Get That Restaurant-Style Stir-Fry on a Regular Stovetop

-Stir-frying the vegetables in a dry pan first allows them to char slightly without excessive smoke.
-Serve with a protein like crispy tofu for an easy dinner.
+Stir frying the vegetables in a dry pan first allows them to char slightly without excessive smoke.
+Serve with crispy tofu or another protein if you want to make it more substantial.

 450g fresh Hakka or chow mein noodles